-Due to the nature of our project, until receiving the final say from Dr Lerner to buy the new parts recently, we did not know the exact specifications of our re-designs.
-With a new motor, new battery, and a task to move the PCB to the leg, a partial re-design of the exoskeleton is necessary, the new motor requiring most of the drive system be rebuilt.
+Due to the nature of our project, until receiving the final say from Dr Lerner to buy the new parts, we did not know the exact specifications of our redesigns until later in the year.
+With a new motor, new battery, and a task to move the PCB to the leg, a partial re-design of the exoskeleton was necessary.
+The new motor required most of the drive system to be rebuilt.
 Before we received the actual specifications, we only had the full CAD model of the existing exoskeleton and a general idea of the sizes and specifications of the new parts.
 Using the CAD model, we 3d printed a full-size model of the exoskeleton, sans the footplate and cuff, which are thin carbon fiber parts that were very difficult to print.
-The purpose of this first prototype was to create a way to analyze the model outside of the CAD.
-Because the actual exoskeleton cannot leave the biomechatronic lab, and the new parts had not been finalized at the time, this would be our only way to modify a real model for the time being.
+The purpose of this prototype was to create a way to analyze the model outside of the CAD.
+Because the actual exoskeleton couldn't leave the biomechatronic lab, and the new parts had not been finalized at the time, this would be our only way to modify a real model for the time being.
 Because this prototype served only for design, we printed subassemblies together, meaning that the model could not be disassembled and reworked.
-We printed the model using Nicks printer, which ran into several issues through the process.
+We printed the model using Nick's printer, which ran into several issues throughout the process.
 First, the nozzle jammed, and replacements had to be purchased.
-Then the thermistor which monitors the extrusion temperature died, and the heating block was replaced.
+Then the thermistor, which monitors the extrusion temperature, died, and the heating block was replaced.
 Lastly, the printer motherboard shorted and could not connect to the print server, needing to be replaced as well.
 The printer began running again close to the deadline, so several parts were fast, low-quality prints.

-We are in the process of printing a new prototype, this time printing each part individually, so that we can rebuild the model for alternate designs.
-In the first prototype, some parts cracked from the screws as well as stress from the inaccurate tolerances from low-quality parts.
-In addition to adding tolerances to the part models, we will be using PLA carbon fiber filament rather than PLA, due to its high strength.
+We then printed a new prototype, this time printing each part individually, so that we could rebuild the model for alternate designs.
+In the prototype, some parts cracked from the screws as well as stress from the inaccurate tolerances from low-quality parts.
+In addition to adding tolerances to the part models, we used PLA carbon fiber filament rather than PLA, due to its high strength.